ethersphere/enterprise.github.io/docs/introduction.md

 By using Swarm, organisations gain these advantages and signal to consumers that they respect their privacy and their sovereignty over data.

-The whitepaper addresses these issues in more detail and provides examples of integrations of Swarm into solutions.
+The contents of Swarm Enterprise Hub are based largely on the whitepaper "Swarm storage aspects for enterprises : regaining of sovereignty and trust in the data economy", which addresses these issues in even more detail and provides examples of integrations of Swarm into solutions.
+To request access to the whitepaper please contact us [via email](mailto:enterprise@ethswarm.org).